stevendwood/html5-dropzone/README.md

        function handleDropApple(e) {
          // will throw an error on IE
-         e.dataTransfer.getData("x-paper"); // "Data for the x-apple drag type" }
+         e.dataTransfer.getData("x-apple"); // "Data for the x-apple drag type" }

 </script>